Etoposide is a type of chemotherapy. It is also known as Etopophos. It is a treatment for a number of different cancer types.

 You usually have etoposide in combination with other cancer drugs.

-How etoposide works
+How does etoposide work?

 This chemotherapy drug destroys quickly dividing cells, such as cancer cells.

-How you have etoposide
+How do you have etoposide?

 Into your bloodstream